prayagnshah/Sound-Extraction/README.md

     `python sound_extraction.py -r "/path/to/original/audio/files" -o "/path/to/output/folder" -c "/path/to/csv/file" -s "site_name"`

 Arguments and commands used are required to get the extraction of audio files according to the sample times.
+After entering the argument users will be asked to enter the custom `sub-directory name`to store the extracted audio files.
+If you don't want to enter the custom name then just press `Enter` and it will extract the audio files in the same output directory mentioned in the argument.

 2. Run sound_extraction.py to get the sliced audio files which can handle around 192K sample rate.
 Here is an example: